gbmhunter/blog/content/pages/programming/website-design/content-management-systems/wordpress/wordpress-plugins-that-this-site-uses/_index.md

-{{< figure src="/images/programming-wordpress/wordpress-plugin-broken-link-checker-sends-you-email.png" caption="The 'Broken Link Checker' plugin sends you an email when it detects a NEW broken link." caption-position="bottom" width="650px" >}}
+{{< figure src="/images/programming-wordpress/wordpress-plugin-broken-link-checker-sends-you-email.png" caption="The 'Broken Link Checker' plugin sends you an email when it detects a NEW broken link."  width="650px" >}}